Teething Tablets for Babies: Are They Safe?

 1. If I gave my infant teething tablets, what signs should I watch for?

 If you have administered teething tablets to your little one, here are some signs that you should watch for: You should look for any signs of flushed skin, breathing difficulty, excessive sleepiness, agitation, constipation, difficulty in urinating, lethargy, muscle weakness, etc. in your baby.
-As these are some of the warning signs mentioned by the FDA that you should not ignore if you have given any kind of teething tablets to your baby.
+These are some of the warning signs mentioned by the FDA that you should not ignore if you have given any kind of teething tablets to your baby.
 If you register any such signs or symptoms, get medical assistance at once.

 2. Do teething tablets actually work?

 Well, the exact answer is still not known.
 However, the FDA is still doing research on teething tablets that claim to reduce redness and inflammation of the gums.
-However, there are still not enough evidence and proof that supports the use of such tablets in easing teething pain in babies.
+However, there is still not enough evidence and proof that supports the use of such tablets in easing teething pain in babies.

 3. If these tablets are homoeopathic, why should I worry?